mars0i/free/doc/notes/ParamsAndResults.md

 still noisiness.

-However, if I keep increasing the mean, and then stop doing so after 50K ticks, and don't allow theta to adjust (as in example-2), sigma keeps going up.
+However, if I keep increasing the mean, and then stop doing so after 50K ticks, *and don't allow theta to adjust* (as in example-2), sigma keeps going up--even after the input data mean stops going up.
 The slope *is* decreasing, gradually, but I ran this out to 5,000,000 ticks, and it's still going up.
 Even though the mean has completely stabilized, and phi has stabilized.
-Though it's interesting that eps is not at zero, but a bit above it--maybe 1/3.
+Though it's interesting that eps is not at zero, but a bit above it--maybe 1/3.  eps fluctuages a tiny bit in a way that's visibly somewhat periodic.

+Q: Why does sigma keep going up for this model?

+A: Because eps remains steady at a value > 0.  `next-sigma`, which depends only on `eps` and `sigma` at that same level, subtracts `1/sigma` from the square of `eps` (and then divides by 2).
+As `sigma` goes up, `1/sigma` gets smaller, so it has less and less of an effect, but with `eps` roughly constant, there's always going to be something added to the old `sigma`.
+This value approaches `(eps^2)/2`, but it can't be any smaller than that.
+So `sigma` will go up forever (as long as `eps` remains positive).

+Q: Why does eps remain positive at a roughly constant value?